PastBeam/PastBeam.github.ioLRX/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>My name is XXX.
-I am a local person who is 21years old.
-I am from chongqing and I am of the opinion that my hometown is a beautiful city.
+<p>My name is LiRongxiang.
+And I was born in ShaoYang,which I consider is the most beautiful city in China.I'm actually a DBA majoring computer science and technology.And I got my bachelor degree when I graduated from my college in 2019.

 　　Moreover, I would like to say something about my family.
 I have my mother ,my father,and my elder sisther,they love me very much,I know my parents have so much hops and dreams for me。So I must study well.